sboyina/star-node/README.md

 How to install
 ==============
-1. If node is present on your system, then download and install node from http://nodejs.org/
+1. If nodejs is not present on your system, then download and install node from http://nodejs.org/
 2. Open a terminal or command prompt and give 'node install -g easy-http'.